Qengineering/YoloCam/README.md

 There are two versions of the YoloCam software.
 You have to choose which one you want to use.<br><br>
 The _**GPIO**_ version.
 This version activates the GPIO output pins when a recognized object triggers an event.<br>
 There is a live feed to your browser.<br>
-The GPIO outputs act in real-time.
+The GPIO outputs act in real time.
 There is no 10-second latency.<br>
 Finally, the GPIO version can trigger URLs.<br><br>
 The _**email**_ version.
 This version sends emails and records movies when a recognized object triggers an event.<br>
 There is a live feed to your browser.
 It has a latency of 10 seconds due to the HLS streaming because it takes some time to collect all the information from the stream, get the individual packets and 'glue' them into one video stream.
 Thanks to this latency, you will receive your emails 5 seconds before the actual movement is visible in your browser so you can log in.<br>The email version lacks the digital zoom function.